 - it is stored at UDM within 5G network.

-Editor’s note: Items within the subscription data for 3rd party AF need to be figured out later.
+Editor’s note: Items within the subscription data for 3rd party AF need to be figured out.

 UE Subscription data is enhanced to include an indication that whether the UE is allowed to operate as a UE reader.